ovatto/agw-lambda-proxy/README.md

 }
 ```

-## Delegate function

-The module passes the Lambda handler function parameters **event** and **context**
-to the delegate function.
-The delegate function is then free to process the
-request, and once done, should return a promise or a direct value.

-Rejections and thrown errors are automatically handled.
-See [Error handling](#error-handling)
-for details.

 ## Response formatting

 The delegate function can return the response in few different ways.
 For simple
 responses the function can return a string value.
 In this case the response's
-body will be the returned string and default status code 200 is returned.
+body will be the returned string and default status code 200 is used.
 This
 case is shown above.

 If the return value is an object the framework will use fields **statusCode**,
-**body**, and **headers** from the response.
-If any of the values is missing or
+**body**, and **headers** from the return value.
+If any of the values is missing
-in incorrect format default values are returned.
+or in incorrect format default values are returned.

 ```javascript
 const delegate = (event, context) => {